 I first learned about the toxic water at Camp Lejeune when I received a questionnaire asking if my daughter who was born at Camp Lejeune had certain types of cancers.
 Slowly over the years I received more information and questionnaires, but I was never able to enter information about my late wife.
-Finally, I read legal news which indicated that the government was protected from law suits.
+Over many years I read legal news which indicated that the federal government was protected from law suits due to North Carolina statute of limitation laws.
 I did not sue.

 In August, 2022, I read that federal legislation was passed that would allow individuals harmed by Camp Lejeune's toxic water to submit claims, and be paid by the federal government.
 I am sure that many have seen the numerous ads by law firms that would like those harmed to be their clients.

 I am not an attorney.
 This article does not try to offer legal advise.
 I have always been interested in math, numbers, and statistics.
 That is the reason that I have published this article.
 I would like information concerning how the Camp Lejeune toxic water claims are being settled.
 My goal is to disseminate the information on this web site in order to give individuals harmed by the toxic water some information to aid them as they move forward with their claims against the government.

 The main question that I have concerning my future claim is what the settlement should be.
 I have no experience in the area of personal injury.
 Probably, those with the most experience are personal injury attorneys.
 I plan to do research on the web concerning how much is being paid concerning Camp Lejeune toxic water settlements.
 So far there is no information.
 I hope that individuals will be willing to give me settlement information concerning their case.
 I plan to publish the information on this web site.
 No individual names will be released.